CXwudi/openapi-vocadb-java-client-autofixer/README.md

 2. open the [my-config.yml](./vocadb-apiclient-fixer/my-config.yml) file in [`./vocadb-apiclient-fixer`](vocadb-apiclient-fixer/) and edit it
    1. input directory is where your auto-generated client is
       - can be relative path from the [`./vocadb-apiclient-fixer`](vocadb-apiclient-fixer/) perspective
-   2. relative path to model is the relative path from theinput directory to path of `--model-package` on your `openapi-generator-cli` command
+   2. relative path to model is the relative path from the input directory to path of `--model-package` on your `openapi-generator-cli` command
 3. cd into [`./vocadb-apiclient-fixer`](vocadb-apiclient-fixer/), run `./mvnw spring-boot:run '-Dspring-boot.run.arguments="--spring.config.import=file:my-config.yml"'`
 4. your client should be ready to use 😉